Tag: a fool and his money are soon parted

 Born yesterday

 English Idiom: Born yesterday To people who weren’t born yesterday, it’s important to have doubt.
 We have to question things so that we do not get fooled.
 As the expression goes, a fool and his money are soon parted.
-The older we get, the wiser we should be, and that is from where the idiom born yesterday…
+The older we get, the wiser we should be, which is from where the idiom born yesterday originates.…

 -